Võ Huy Toàn

-Võ Huy Toàn (born 15 March 1993) is a Vietnamese footballer who plays as a left winger for V-League (Vietnam) club Hồ Chí Minh City and the Vietnam national team.
+Võ Huy Toàn (born 15 March 1993) is a Vietnamese footballer who plays as a left winger for V-League club Công An Hồ Chí Minh City.

 International career

 Võ represented his nation at the 2014 AFF Championship where he scored the equalizing goal in the first leg match against Malaysia.

 Võ also played in the 2015 Southeast Asian Games Tournament where he was the joint top scorer with five goals alongside Sithu Aung and Chananan Pombuppha.

 Võ is known for his passionate goal celebration of keeping a small Vietnamese flag hidden in his shin guard which he takes out to display when he scores.
 This patriotic behavior has made him popular with the Vietnamese supporters.